jordandesotle/AutoMinecraft/README.md

 ## Installation

-### Linux Installation
+### General Installation

-To install this project in linux, run the following commands
+To install this project, run the following commands

 First, choose a directory for your plugin source code
 ```bash